Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers

 Personal information held about children and families will often be subject to a duty of confidence.
 It should not normally be disclosed without the consent of the child concerned or those with parental responsibility.

-The legal framework for confidentiality is contained in the common law duty of confidence, the Children Act 2004, the Human Rights Act 1998, the EU General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
+The legal framework for confidentiality is contained in the common law duty of confidence, the Children Act 2004, the Human Rights Act 1998, the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 Whilst the general principle is that information obtained about children and their families may only be shared with them and not with others, there are exceptions.
 Safeguarding the welfare of children overrides the duty to maintain confidentiality, as the law permits the disclosure of confidential information where this is necessary to safeguard a child or an adult.